-Appeal to be submitted within 10 working days of the date when the manager/employee was informed of the evaluation outcome (score and grade).
-Appeal needs to detail the grounds for appeal.
-The grounds for appeal need to be on one or more of the following:
+Appeal to be submitted within 10 working days of the date when the manager/employee was informed of the evaluation outcome.
+Appeal needs to detail the grounds of appeal.
+The grounds of appeal need to one or more of the following

-- There is factual inaccuracy in either of the inputs or outputs of the evaluation process. - The job evaluation process was not carried out in accordance with Council's procedure. - There has been a misapplication of the factor definitions, levels and guidance of the SJC JE Scheme.
+- There is factual inaccuracy in either of the inputs or outputs of the evaluation process - The job evaluation process was not carried out in accordance with Council's procedure - There has been a misapplication of the factor definitions, levels and guidance of the SJC JE Scheme